automenta/mb7/doc/README.gra2.md

 };
 ```

-**Why It Works**: Users can extend the ontology by adding new types, sharing them as NObjects, making SemanticScribe
+**Why It Works**: Users can extend the ontology by adding new types, sharing them as NObjects, making Netention
 adaptable to any domain.

 ---